Nicholas L. Roberti

 Representative Matters

-- Represented a railroad company in an APA appeal in federal court.
+- Representing transnational railroad company in labor dispute concerning the APA in federal court.

 - Represented a major pharmaceutical company in a multibillion-dollar breach of contract dispute.